AtiLion/VRCExtended/README.md

 If you wish to suggest more features that can improve everyone's lives feel free to suggest them.
 > - Ask use portal *[This feature asks you if you wish to enter the portal before you do]*
 > - Anti-crasher *[This feature removes any elements that could crash you]*
+>	- Online shader blacklist *[Downloads the shader blacklist from the repo each launch]*
 > - Local colliders *[This features let's you interact with other avatar's colliders]*
 >   - Others have local colliders *[You see when a user interacts with another user's colliders]*
 >   - Others can touch you *[You can see when someone interacts with your colliders]*